alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 This function uses the [`subprocess module`][pydoc-subprocess] to start my Swift script in a new process, then it reads lines from `proc.stdout` and yields them to the caller.
 The caller gets a stream of changed file paths, and doesn't need to worry about the underlying process.

-The function will keep iterating over `proc.stdout` for as long as `stdout` stays open -- as long as the Swift process is running.
+The function will keep iterating over `proc.stdout` while `stdout` stays open, which lasts as long as the Swift process is running.
 It's a long-running listener that only stops when I break out of the loop (whether with an explicit `break`, an exception, or stopping the whole Python script).

 The `text=True` parameter means stdout will be opened in text mode rather than binary mode, and `bufsize=1` means the output will be line-buffered, so `proc.stdout` will be flushed every time the Swift script writes a newline.